bitmark-inc/docs/intro.md

 ## The Bitmark Core

-The **Bitmark Rights System** is our core technology, focused on allowing you to record, transfer, and use rights.
-It's a blockchain-based technology that uses an immutable and trustless ledger to permanent record the establishment and (potentially) transfer of rights of a variety of types.
-It's accessible through a mobile app and a command-line interface, while APIs in a variety of programming languages allow developers to create their own applications that interface with the Bitmark Rights System.
+The **Bitmark Rights System** is Bitmark's core technology; it's focused on allowing you to record, transfer, and use rights.
+It's a blockchain-based technology that uses an immutable and trustless ledger to permanently record the establishment and (potentially) transfer of rights of a variety of types.
+It's accessible through a mobile app and a command-line interface, while APIs in a number of programming languages allow developers to create their own applications that interface with the Bitmark Rights System.

 ## Hohlfeldian Rights

-Rights can be assessed based on The Hohfeldian Analytical System, which we feel is a powerful way to understand and categorize rights.
-It describes "molecular rights" based on the four elements that make them up.
-These elements are largely focused on "duties" (or obligations) that we have to one another.
+Rights can be assessed based on The Hohfeldian Analytical System.
+This powerful system constructs "molecular rights" through the four fundamental elements that make them up.
+These elements are largely focused on "duties" (or obligations) that we have to one another and to society, which we call "first-order rights"; as well as the ability to change those duties, which we call "second-order rights".

-   * *Privilege (or Liberty).* A first-level right.
+   * *Privilege (or Liberty).* A first-order right.
 A privilege is based the lack of a duty to do the opposite.
-      * _Example: Free Speech._ Most people have a privilege to say what they want; but they have a duty not to endanger others, so that privilege ends if they are inciting a riot or yelling "fire" in a crowded theatre.
+      * _Example: Free Speech._ Most people have a privilege to say what they want; but they have a duty not to endanger others, so the free-speech privilege ends if they are inciting a riot or yelling "fire" in a crowded theatre.
-      * _Example: Freedom of Movement_ Most people have a privelege to move about freely; but a criminal may have a duty to instead stay in their house (house arrest) or in a jail (incarceration).
+      * _Example: Freedom of Movement_ Most people have a privilege to move about freely; but a criminal may have a duty to instead stay in their house (house arrest) or in a jail (incarceration), and a sick person may have a duty to stay away from others (quarantine).
-   * *Claim.* A first-level right.
+   * *Claim.* A first-order right.
 A claim is based on someone else's duty to do something.
-      * _Example: Property Right._ A person has claim on a land (or house or object) because society has a duty to recognize and protect that claim.
+      * _Example: Property Right._ A person has a claim on land (or a house or an object) because society has a duty to recognize and protect that claim.
       * _Example: Royalty Right._ A creator or owner has a claim on a percentage of earnings because a publisher or distributor has a duty to pay those funds.
-   * *Authority (or Power).* A second-level right.
+   * *Authority (or Power).* A second-order right.
 An ability to change someone's privileges, claims, authorities, or immunities.
-      * _Example: Executive Right._ a group leader or company president has the right to decide what group members or employees can do within their organization.
+      * _Example: Executive Right._ a group leader or company president has the ability to decide what members or employees can do within their organization.
-      * _Example: Legislative Right._ The US Congress has the right to make laws that affect the rights of people.
+      * _Example: Legislative Right._ The US Congress has the ability to make laws that affect the rights of people.
    * Immunity.
-A second-level right.
-A second-level right.
+A second-order right.
 A protection against changes from authority (and against imappropriate claims).
       * _Example: Inalienable Right._ Many societies recognize inalienable rights that are fundamental and can't be taken away.
 In the US, these include the rights to life, liberty, and pursuit of happiness.
       * _Example: Non-discrimination Right._ Modern societies tend to recognize the right of people to not have their rights abridged due to race, religion, sex, or other innate characteristics.